pegler/pytzwhere/README.md

 pytzwhere is a Python library to lookup the timezone for a given lat/lng entirely offline.

 It is a port from https://github.com/mattbornski/tzwhere with a few improvements.
+The underlying timezone data is based on work done by [Eric Muller](http://efele.net/maps/tz/world/)

 If used as a library, basic usage is as follows: